 The orientation, an IP-based conference call, generally occurs the first week of the clerkship and is focused on clerkship expectations and the future small group meetings.
-If IP-based conferencing is unavailable in your area, or if you cannot utilize 'Skype', you will need to call 1-888-809-4012 access code 7770000#.
+If IP-based conferencing is unavailable in your area, or if you cannot utilize 'Skype', contact Brandon Thorvilson at 701.777.3211 for instructions or email Brandon at firstname.lastname@example.org.
 Objectives of the first conference call are to identify problems, concerns, surprises, review course requirements, review faculty site visit, discuss examinations, and discuss group topics presentations for future conference calls.

 Group Topics: Social Determinants of Health:

 As with the orientation, these will be video conferences that will be using the Video network at your facility and you will need to be at your video connection and ready at 1:00PM for a 1:30PM start time.
-For the Group Topics we will have you explore the Social Determinants of Health, our health is impacted by our access and availability of care, and the social structure, as well as out culture and family dynamics.
-In these Group Topics we will explore together how the different social situations patients find themselves in, impact their health and care delivery and acceptance of care in your communities.
+For the Group Topics we will have you explore the Social Determinants of Health.
+Our health is impacted by our access and availability of care.
+The social structure, as well as out culture and family dynamics, impact our perception and reception of healthcare.

 For this session each of you will discuss, in 5 minutes, an aspect of health care important in the community in which you are completing your Family Medicine Clerkship.
 This will be followed by 3 to 5 minutes of discussion.
 The focus may be a health care issue affecting an underserved population(s) in that community, or high risk groups in your preceptor's community.
 One resource you might fine useful is the "Community Health Needs Assessment" for the hospital in your community.
 These should be available on the internet (requirement of the Affordable Care Act), but you may need to connect with someone in the administrative office of your hospital.